Saul473/pwa-text-editor/README.md

 ## Description

 J.A.T.E is a Progressive Web Application text editor that runs in the browser and can be installed to your machine, <br>this application also functions offline.
-JATE introduces the use of WebPack to run builds and also shows off the use of Social Workers.
+JATE introduces the use of WebPack to run builds and also shows off the use of Social Workers along with the use of indexedDB for storage.
+This application was deployed to [Heroku](https://evening-caverns-26187.herokuapp.com/)!

 ## User Story